adulbrich/cs-capstone-handbook/README.md

 ## To Do

-- add activities, add conflict activities page
+- add conflict activities
+- improve research activities
+- improve FOSS activities
+- Rumsfeld matrix
+- see commented lines for more activity ideas
 - finish summative assignments for CS 462 / 463
 - automate link checking with GH Actions (run prod build and run `linkinator` on it or run post deploy on prod deployment)
-- add general email address: eecs_capstone_staff@engr.oregonstate.edu
-- add online CS email?
-- add EE email?
-- add multi-disciplinary email?

 ## Link Checking